ajschumacher/ajschumacher.github.io/20220101-predicting_the_future_from_2022/index.md

  * There will continue to be more real problems with not having enough people to work than there are with having too many people put out of work by technology.

 ---

+### Wilder speculations

+ * “The middle class is precarious.”
+To what extent is _downward_ mobility present? acceptable? desirable?
+To what extent is/should mobility be like a ratchet: only upward?
+The idle rich are not generally admired as virtuous, I think, but people also really dislike it when their children are worse off than they are/were (or if they're those children).
+What will be the long-term trend?
+What level of wealth should anyone have to “earn”?
+(Inspired by Emilie.)
+ * Infant (and child) mortality is dramatically [down][] and will likely continue to get lower.
+The first-order effect is obviously good.
+What are the second-order effects?
+Does the decrease in infant mortality contribute to any population health effects?

+[down]: /20200806-life_expectancy_is_historically_misleading/ "Life expectancy is historically misleading"

+---